craftsmenlabs/gareth-dashboard/README.md

 * Open terminal and go to the cloned directory,
 * Type *NPM install*

-After all is installed you can get the server up and running by typing *node server,js*
+After all is installed you can get the server up and running by typing *node server.js* The dashboard will be visible @ http://localhost:8765/

 ## Starting the Docker container